jamitag/Know-Your-Geography/README.md

 - __Background__

-A background image relating to the game subject sits visable throughout the game.
+A background image relating to the game subject sits visible throughout the game.
 Image was sourced from [pexels.com](https://www.pexels.com/).

 <img src="assets/images/earth-background.png">